 Jacobson joined NHM in 2001 and has been the Senior Vice President of Advancement since 2007.
-He oversees the NHM Next Campaign, Major Gifts, Corporate and Foundation Relations, Membership, and Events and Filming.
+He oversees Institutional Giving, Major Gifts, Membership, and fundraising for capital and special projects.
 He works closely with members of the Board of Trustees and staffs the Advancement Committee of the Board.

-As the Vice President of Marketing and Communications since 2009, Wornham has led the rebranding, marketing, media and digital initiatives and the guest experience around the New NHM—a ten-year transformation that includes new gardens, galleries and exhibits of mammals, dinosaurs and Southern California's natural and cultural history.
-She has also led communications efforts around the refreshing and re-imagining of the world-famous La Brea Tar Pits and Museum, which is overseen by NHM.
+As the Senior Vice President of Strategic Engagement, Cynthia Wornham is responsible for advancing the institution's strategic framework and goals through the development of collaborative initiatives, partnerships, and alliances to build brand equity and broaden audiences.
+Since joining NHMLA in 2009 as Vice President for Marketing and Communications, Wornham has led the re-branding, marketing, media, and digital initiatives and the guest experience around the New NHMLA's ten-year transformation that includes new gardens, galleries, and exhibits of mammals, dinosaurs and Southern California's natural and cultural history.
+She has also led branding and communications efforts around the refreshing and re-imagining of the world-famous La Brea Tar Pits Museum, which is overseen by NHMLA.

 Wornham has over 20 years of experience directing dynamic integrated strategic communications, marketing, and digital campaigns for high-profile organizations involved in film, entertainment, arts, architecture, education, and the natural world, including the Getty Center, Walt Disney Concert Hall and the Sundance Film Festival.